 The alignment of intervention and the funding on national mechanisms, with the integral project ownership by the municipalities, have enabled an appropriation of learnings.

-The PA3D project has shown to be relevant in regards to the needs of the region and the targeted groups, and for what concerns the needs to build the capacities of the local governments in the local project management and the generating of resources that can contribute to local economic development and food security.
+The PA3D project has shown to be relevant in regards to the needs of the region and the targeted groups, and for what concerns the needs to build the capacities of the local governments in the local project management and the generation of resources that can contribute to local economic development and food security.
 It is a particularly strategic aspect of decentralization, for which the capacity building needs are considerable.

 The PA3D has been efficient insofar as most of the budget could be engaged and the planned actions actively set up through the 7 municipalities with innovating support modalities such as the resource mobilization specialists.